Got a question for us? Well, you’ve come to the right place.

 Yes, a2 Milk™ is naturally occurring cows’ milk; it’s not a result of a technological process or genetic engineering.
 We simply select cows that produce only A2 protein.

-Yes indeed; a2 Milk™ contains exactly the same amount of nutrients, calcium, protein, vitamins and fat as normal milk, potentially making it a perfect solution if you and your family struggle to digest normal milk.
+Yes indeed; a2 Milk™ contains exactly the same amount of nutrients, calcium, protein, vitamins and fat as regular milk.

 Doctors recommend whole milk for children over 12 months and semi skimmed milk, for children over the age of two.